Red Blood Cells and Hemoglobin in Health and in Anemia Disorders

-Symptoms of sickle cell disease include typical anemia symptoms as well as an experience called a sickle cell crisis, which may happen periodically.
-During a sickle cell crisis, the abnormal red blood cells block small blood vessels.
+Symptoms of SCD include typical anemia symptoms as well as an experience called a sickle cell crisis, which may happen periodically.
+During this crisis, the abnormal red blood cells block small blood vessels.
 This interferes with the blood flow to nearby tissues, damaging the cells in the area.
 In addition, the tissues become swollen and press on nerves, causing pain.
 Pain-relieving medications can help this situation.

 Sometimes a sickle cell crisis occurs for no apparent reason, but some sufferers can link it to a particular trigger, such as dehydration, exercise or a sudden change in body temperature.
 In these cases avoiding the potential trigger can be very helpful.

-The term “thalassemia” or thalassaemia refers to a group of inherited disorders in which the body has trouble making normal hemoglobin, resulting in a reduced number of red blood cells or smaller than normal red blood cells.
+The term thalassemia or thalassaemia refers to a group of inherited disorders in which the body has trouble making normal hemoglobin.
+This results in a reduced number of red blood cells or in red blood cells that are smaller than normal.

 Hemoglobin is a complex molecule.
 Several genes control its production.
 The symptoms and seriousness of thalassemia depend on which of the hemoglobin genes are mutated (altered) and on how many of them are mutated.
 Mild forms of thalassemia may not produce any symptoms and may not need medical treatment.
 Dealing with the serious forms of thalassemia can be challenging, but treatments are improving.

 In addition to typical anemia symptoms, people with thalassemia may experience jaundice (yellow skin), an enlarged liver or spleen, and enlarged bones, particularly in the face.